-- Defensive driving classes for employees who operate organization vehicles

-- Harassment training
+- Defensive driving classes for employees who operate organization vehicles - Harassment training - Lunch-and-learns - Sharing risk-related information from your broker, counsel, and other sources of information about potential liabilities

-- Lunch-and-learns

-Step 3: Identify the risks that you can and want to insure.
+Take a hard look at the risks that you can and want to insure.
+Then look again.

-- Assess (and reassess) what an organization considers important.
+- Assess (and reassess) what you consider important.

 - → Past

 - → Present

 - → Future